FrenzyYum/GenshinWishingBot/README.md

 5. Generate SQLite database in the same directory the script is in (`sqlite3 main.db`, `.read main.sql`).
 6. Run the project.

-## Contributing

-Feel free to report any bugs or suggestions via the Issues tab.

 ## License

 The source code is licensed under [Mozilla Public License 2.0](https://github.com/FrenzyYum/GenshinWishingBot/blob/master/LICENSE).